-The activity pack will take a wide-scale problem with multiple engineering solutions.
+The activity pack will take a wide-scale problem with multiple engineering solutions, both physical and non-physical.
 Students will follow the problem through stages such as assessing the benefits of a project, managing community impact, and adapting to changes, with both the project and the specific challenges developed in partnership with industry.
 The activity will be delivered through a series of videos by real engineers, explaining their roles, challenges they face and how they overcome them.

 To ensure it is as simple as possible for teachers to use, we will:

 Provide the product free of charge to schools across Australia